Monoline – One Line

 Blind Monoline Drawing

 Close your eyes or avoid looking at the page while drawing.
-This heightens your reliance on touch and intuition.
+This forces you to rely on touch, rhythm, and muscle memory rather than visual control.
+The result is often raw, expressive, and surprisingly cohesive.

 Themed Monoline Series